henkpb/hhri/index.md

 subtitle1: We are a reliable source of information dealing with mental health in war and conflict areas.
 subtitle2: Search through our thematic pages and the database with guidelines, manuals, publications and more.

-training_title: Training Manuals
+manual_title: Training Manuals
-training_text: For you who are working with or assisting survivors of gender-based violence or involved in training of helpers working directly with survivors.
+manual_text: For you who are working with or assisting survivors of gender-based violence or involved in training of helpers working directly with survivors.
-training_list:
+manual_list:
   - title: Women
     icon: "\uE913"
     link: